Microlensing of long-duration gravitational wave signals originating from Galactic sources

 The rotation speed of the Milky Way's disk stars averages around $V_{\mathrm{rot}} = 220$~km/s, with a root mean square (RMS) deviation of $V_{\mathrm{RMS}} = 50$~km/s relative to this speed \cite{Galactic_dynamics}.
 In contrast, the motion of stars in the galactic bulge is randomly oriented, lacking any net rotation, and displays a velocity dispersion of $V_{\mathrm{RMS}} = 150$ km/s \cite{Galactic_dynamics}.
 These factors have the following consequences regarding possible values of relative transversal velocities in lensing systems.
 If both the source and the lens are positioned within the disk on the same side relative to the galactic center, the $\vrel$ can vary between $50$~km/s and $200$~ km/s.
 For sources situated in the bulge, a higher $\vrel$ of 200-300 km/s is typical.
 Conversely, if the source is located on the opposite side of the lens with respect to the galactic center, the relative velocity can reach values as high as $\vrel \sim$ 400-500 km/s.
 From the perspective of an all-sky, all-frequency lensing search, we take into account all plausible lensing scenarios and set the $\vrel$ range from $100$~km/s to $1000$~km/s.
-The upper limit of this range accounts for potential instances where the lens could be a hyper-velocity star~\cite{brown-2015, 10.1046/j.1365-8711.1999.02736.x, 10.1111/j.1365-2966.2011.18298.x, 10.1093/mnras/sty1057, 10.1111/j.1365-2966.2012.21549.x} or, in the case of a NS source, possess that kick velocity~\cite{Chatterjee_2005, Chatterjee_2004, Bruzewski_2023, verbunt, sartore, 10.1093/mnras/staa958, Lai2001}.
+The upper limit of this range accounts for potential instances where the NS source possess that kick velocity~\cite{Chatterjee_2005, Chatterjee_2004, Bruzewski_2023, verbunt, sartore, 10.1093/mnras/staa958, Lai2001}.